Harry Bertoia

 Harry Bertoia (b.
 March 10, 1915 in San Lorenzo, Pordenone, Italy. d.
 November 6, 1978 in Barto, Pennsylvania, United States, was an Italian-born artist and modern furniture designer, best known for the Diamond chair [1]. this chair's commercial success was immediate and in the mid-1950s the chairs sold so well, that the royalties he received for them allowed him to devote himself exclusively to sculpture; including pieces of drone music which he exhibited as "sound sculptures".

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Harry Bertoia" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Harry Bertoia" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools